Terms and Conditions Template

 • Inside Current Legal Policies: It’s a business best practice to also link to your terms and conditions in other legal documents on your site, such as your end-user license agreement (EULA) or privacy policy.
 Linking internally makes it easier for users to access all information and understand what they agree to.

-How To Enforce Your Terms and Conditions Agreement
+How To Make Your Terms and Conditions Agreement Enforceable

-To enforce your terms and conditions agreement, if helps if you can prove that your users consented to it, read the contents, and fully understood what they agreed to.
+To enforce your terms and conditions agreement, you must be able to prove that your users consented to it, read the contents, and fully understood what they agreed to.

-Merely having a terms and conditions page and placing links throughout your website isn’t enough to get agreement, at least in the eyes of the courts.
+In the eyes of the courts, just having a terms and conditions page and placing links throughout your website isn’t enough to get agreement.

 You can obtain consent to your agreement by utilizing both the clickwrap and browsewrap methods:

-You also need to ensure the formatting of your terms and conditions is easy to follow and that it’s written clearly and in a straightforward way.
+You must also ensure the formatting of your terms and conditions is easy to follow and that it’s written clearly and in a straightforward way.
+This is why tools like free templates are ideal for businesses to start with.

 Courts might also consider additional details, like if the link is easy to find on your platform and the different times it was presented to the user.